Training Image Derivatives: Increased Accuracy and Universal Robustness: First Order

-Training and test errors grow steadily.
+Training and test errors increase steadily with $\sigma$.
 The vulnerability to attacks exploiting sensitivity decreases monotonically.
-However, starting at $\sigma=0.1$, invariance attacks become dominant and the maximum vulnerability starts to increase.
-This is the reported trade-off between different types of adversarial vulnerabilities \cite{tramer_fundamental_2020}.
-The lowest $v_{\text{max}}=17\%$ is obtained for $\sigma=0.095$, and this network is used for further comparisons.
-A gradient of the network, shown in Fig. \ref{fig:g_gauss}, is ``perceptually aligned'' \cite{santurkar_image_2019,kaur_are_2019}.
-Adding it to the original image resembles a cube motion, but its quality is much lower than that achieved by the proposed robust training.
-It is clear that the results obtained with Gaussian augmentation hang on the balance between a contradictory cost function and the network's limited capabilities.
+However, starting at $\sigma=0.1$, invariance attacks become more effective and the overall vulnerability begins to increase.
+This aligns with the reported trade-off between different types of adversarial vulnerabilities \cite{tramer_fundamental_2020}.
+The highest robustness is achieved for $\sigma=0.095$, and this network will be used for further comparisons.
+Its gradient is shown in Fig. \ref{fig:g_gauss}.
+While it is indeed ``perceptually aligned'' \cite{santurkar_image_2019,kaur_are_2019} -- adding it to the original image visibly resembles a cube motion, its quality is much lower than that achieved by the proposed universal robust training.
+It is clear that the results obtained with Gaussian augmentation depend on the balance between a contradictory cost function and the network's limited capabilities.
 Similar results can be obtained by minimizing